Azmat414/trainfoodapp/README.md

 # Train Food App

 Train Food App is a web application that allows users to customize and order pizzas, book tables, and manage their orders.
 Users can sign in using Google OAuth and manage their orders seamlessly.
+The app is also a Progressive Web Application (PWA), enabling users to download and use it offline.

 ## Features